 Identify an appropriate more than minor screening question found in IMC 0613, Appendix E, “Examples of Minor Construction Issues,” that was answered “yes” for the stated performance deficiency.
 Describe the reason why the identified screening question was answered “yes”.

+Identify if the finding is an ITAAC finding or construction finding:

-(a) ITAAC findings are findings that prevent satisfying the acceptance criteria of an ITAAC or invalidate the inspection, test, or analysis upon which the ITAAC acceptance criteria is based.
+(a) ITAAC findings are findings that are material to the ITAAC (i.e., they prevent satisfying the acceptance criteria of an ITAAC or invalidate the performance of the inspection, test, or analysis upon which the ITAAC acceptance criteria is based).
 For ITAAC findings, a clear nexus of the performance deficiency to the ITAAC acceptance criteria must be documented.
-Include a description of why the ITAAC acceptance criteria cannot be met or why the associated inspection, test, or analysis is invalid unless the performance deficiency is corrected.
+Include a description of why the ITAAC acceptance criteria cannot be met or why the performance of the associated inspection, test, or analysis is invalid unless the performance deficiency is corrected.

-(b)
+(b) A Construction finding is any finding that is not an ITAAC finding.

 b.
 The second part must describe the logic used to determine the significance of the finding.
 Include appropriate references to IMC 2519 and the issue date.